-- Physical exercise is necessary for a healthy body and mental exercise is necessary for a healthy mind. - Reading, playing mental games, learning new things, and meditation can all be considered mental exercises. - But the most important mental exercise for a healthy mind and soul is one that makes us happy. - William James: Do we laugh because we are happy or are we happy because we laugh?
-In fact, it is because we laugh that we are happy. - Therefore, an important mental exercise for a healthy mind is learning to laugh. - We walk, swim, and run for fitness, not to get from one place to another, but because these exercises keep us healthy. - We can also learn to laugh as a mental exercise without an accompanying humour.
+Physical exercise is necessary for a healthy body and mental exercise is necessary for a healthy mind.

+- Reading, playing mental games, learning new things, and meditation can all be considered mental exercises. - But the most important mental exercise for a healthy mind and soul is one that makes us happy. - William James: We are happy because we laugh, we don't laugh because we are happy. - Therefore an important mental exercise for a healthy mind is learning to laugh. - We walk, swim, and run, not simply to get from one place to another, but because these exercises keep us healthy. - In the same way we need to learn to laugh for laughter's sake and not any other reason.